 In accordance with the ITU Convention, all Recommendations, independent of whether they have regulatory/policy implications or not, have the same status.
 However, those having regulatory or policy implications are to be approved by the Traditional Approval Procedure (TAP) while the majority of the Recommendations can be handled through the Alternative Approval Procedure (AAP).

+After debate at a study group meeting, the decision of the delegations to approve the Recommendation must be unopposed.
+However, this principle introduces some uncertainty in the development of technical Recommendations and may discourage the industry to be involved in ITU-T work.
+This is particularly significant now that the industry has limited resources to commit to standardization activity.
+Moreover, it would be better that any opposition to the approval of a Recommendation reflects multilateral concerns.

 When a Recommendation has been finally approved, it is not specifically earmarked whether it has gone through TAP or AAP.
 This makes it difficult for Member States to identify and to focus on those published ITU-T Recommendations having particular importance from a policy or regulatory perspective.
 In the light of the limited resources of Member States and their responsibility for policy and regulatory relevant issues, this should be reflected in the ITU-T Recommendations.

 [There is also an issue around the relationship of the work of ITU-T, focusing on technical standardization work for all members, and meeting the needs of Developing Countries whilst not duplicating the work of the ITU-D, especially if the particular work programme is one of capacity building.
 Whilst any work of that the ITU-T agrees to continue to do on bridging the standardization gap should be fully cost based on the agreed resource-based-management process, any output of such activity should be appropriately marked to distinguish them from the technical standardization work that the ITU-T remit covers going forward.]

 [Ed’s note This paragraph need to be reworded and possible moved to 3.2]

-need.
+Ensure appropriate balance between rights of members and non-members in order to maintain attractiveness of ITU-T membership: new types of groups and collaborations were created with the intention of allowing the ITU-T to deliver a better process and service for its membership, and also to open up the activities of the ITU-T to non-members with a view for them to possibly take up a membership subscription.

+The strategy that aims at attracting new members to ITU-T by opening up the activities of the ITU-T to non-members may only be successful if the participation is not used as an alternative to ITU membership.
+This implies that membership’s rights must remain attractive for those who pay the subscription fee while participating non-members are incentivized to join in order to have decisive impact on the ITU-T decision making process and orientation of the ITU-T.

 Conclusion and Proposals for further improvement of ITU-T at the WTSA-16

-In contributing to WTSA-16 we seek a structure for ITU-T Study Groups and associated internal forums (Focus Groups, Global Standards Initiatives, Joint Coordination Activities) in a manner that leverages the expertise of the membership, provides for efficient and effective working to minimise costs to both ITU and to members, ensures transparency, ensures no duplication of effort, within the ITU, or with other SDOs and enables it to work co-operatively and in a collaborative manner in support of ITU’s contribution to the development of global standards whereby ITU-T should focus on its defined core competence.
+In contributing to WTSA-16 we seek a structure for ITU-T Study Groups and associated forums (Focus Groups, Global Standards Initiatives, Joint Coordination Activities) in a manner that leverages the expertise of the membership, provides for efficient and effective working to minimise costs to both ITU and to members, ensures transparency, ensures no duplication of effort, within the ITU, or with other SDOs and enables it to work co-operatively and in a collaborative manner in support of ITU’s contribution to the development of global standards whereby ITU-T should focus on its defined core competence.